keijiro/AudioPreviewTrack/README.md

 ![screenshot](https://i.imgur.com/fANPIqN.png)

-So, from Unity 2018.2, it's recommended to use Audio Scrubbing instead for audio preview while Timeline editing.
+So, from Unity 2018.2, it's recommended to use the Audio Scrubbing feature for audio preview while Timeline editing.

 AudioPreviewTrack
 =================